So, you’ve seen how wickedly awesome my blog is and you want one of your own (cough). Not a problem.

 Choose your domain

-If you’ve decided to proceed with the Startup plan you’ll get taken to the next step which is domain registration:
+After you choose your plan you’ll get taken to the next step which is domain registration:

+Remember, your domain name comes free with your Siteground account.
 Simply enter the domain you want and check it’s available.
 If it is, your domain will be confirmed and you’ll get taken to the next screen.

 Enter your details and extra services